 The Garden Room – an accessible room which sleeps 1 or 2, arranged as 2 singles or superking double.
 Adjacent accessible wet room with toilet, basin and shower.
 Small sofa.
 Clothes hanging rail.
 Views across the agroforestry tree lines.

-The East Bedroom – sleeps up to 3, arranged as 1 superking and 2 singles, or 3 singles.
+The East Bedroom – sleeps up to 3, arranged as 1 superking and 1 single, or 3 singles.
 It has a small ensuite shower room.
 Clothes hanging rail; chest of drawers.
 Amazing elm floor boards.
 Lovely views over the garden.

 Middle bedroom – sleeps up to 2, arranged as a superking or 2 singles.
 Wonderful view over the magical farmhouse garden.
 It has an ensuite bathroom with bath, basin and toilet.
 Clothes hanging rail; chest of drawers.
 This is a lovely peaceful room and if you open the bedroom door in the morning you can lay in bed and see the sunrise over the agroforestry tree lines.

 The West Bedroom – sleeps up to 2, arranged as superking or 2 singles.
-This is a very sweet room with views over the garden and the numerous visiting birds.
+This is a very sweet room – with low beamed ceiling – with views over the garden and the numerous visiting birds.
 Clothes hanging rail; chest of drawers.
 Lovely views over the garden from the bedroom itself.
-This room has its large bathroom just next door with amazing views over the agroforestry tree lines.
+This room has its large bathroom next door with amazing views over the agroforestry tree lines.

-The Attic Bedroom – sleeps up to 3, arranged as 1 superking and 1 single, or 3 singles.
+The Attic Bedroom – sleeps up to 3, arranged as 1 superking and 1 single, or 3 singles with roof light views of the fields and the stars.
 This is a stunning room with the most beautiful arched wood beams, probably made from timbers recycled from a boat.
 It has a separate en suite shower room with amazing views over the agroforestry tree lines.
 Clothes hanging rail and sofa.

 Other things to know about the house